 Member & ManagingDirector

-In compliance with the provisions of Section 178 of the Companies Act, 2013and the SEBI (LODR) Regulation, 2015, the Board has reconstituted the“Stakeholders’ Relationship Committee” on 12.02.2023 due to demise of Mr.Ramavatar Jain.
-Mr. Vipulchandra Thakkar has been appointed as a member inplace of Mr. Ramavatar Jain.
+In compliance with the provisions of Section 178 of the Companies Act, 2013and the SEBI (LODR) Regulation, 2015, the Board has reconstituted the"Stakeholders' Relationship Committee" due to the resignation andsubsequent appointment of Independent Directors during the year.

 During the year, following complaints have been received and resolved: